 I truly believe this.
 Thus, acceptance and self-care are cornerstones of Joyful Eating.

-In the blogs below, I discuss guilt and shame as they relate to our relationship with food and our bodies.
+In the blogs below, I discuss guilt and shame in relation to our relationship with food and our bodies.

 Why you shouldn’t worry about lockdown weight gain

-by Tansy Boggonby Tansy BoggonWhen the food rules of a diet are so strict that people wonder, ‘is this food legal’, it’s too restrictive.
-Recently I overheard someone say, ‘I’m not sure it’s legal’,…
+by Tansy Boggonby Tansy BoggonWhen a diet’s food rules are so strict that people wonder, ‘Is this food legal?’
+It’s too restrictive.
+I’ve overheard people say, ‘I’m not sure it’s legal’ when referring to …

-by Tansy Boggonby Tansy BoggonAre you afraid that you’d let yourself go and gain weight if you stopped dieting?
-At the beginning of each year, we’re exposed to many messages that tell us we…
+by Tansy Boggonby Tansy BoggonAre you afraid you’d ‘let yourself go’ and gain weight if you accepted your body and stopped dieting?
+At the beginning of each year, we’re exposed to many messages telling …